 I grew up in Orkanger, south of Trondheim in Norway.
 I was only a small kid then, but I have some very fond memories of the place.

 At the age of 9, I moved to Nesodden, the place which really defines me.

 Nesodden is a peninsula across the fjord from Oslo, reliant on the 25-minute ferry ride linking it to the city.
 Surrounded by water, and to a large extent covered by forest, this is basically a 62 km2 suburb with a population of only 16,000.

 When my father landed a diplomatic job in Brussels in 1988, I was once again on the move.
 Those almost five years at the in the EU capital city ignited my passion for travel.
 Most of Western Europe was a short car ride away, and we were exploring the countries in the “neighborhood” almost every weekend.
-This was before Schengen, and the ability to skip queues at borders was a privilege we used for what it was worth.
+This was before Schengen, and the ability to skip border queues with our diplomatic passports, was a privilege we used for what it was worth.

 For the first year and a half, I went to the Scandinavian School of Brussels.
 I kept learning French keenly, and eventually decided to move on to Lycée Français de Belgique.
 That was another life-changing decision I never regretted!

 The Lycée Français system is far more learning intensive, and also more widely recognised for its quality than the public schools in the Scandinavian countries.
 The system is tough, for sure, but also inspiring.
 When we moved back to Norway in 1993, I stuck with the decision from three years earlier, and continued at Lycée Français d’Oslo.